w3c/wai-media-intro/source/accessible-media/index.html.erb.md

 -   [**Captions**](production-captions.html) provide a text version of the video’s dialogue, narration, or other spoken words.
 They are synchronized with the program audio and displayed within the media player.
 Captions also include text identifying non-speech information, such as music and sound effects.
--   [**Subtitles**](subtitles.html) are a synchronized textual version of a media’s audio track, translated into another language.
+-   [**Subtitles**](subtitles.html) are a synchronized text version of a media’s audio track, translated into another language.
 -   [**Transcripts**](transcript.html) are a text version of a video’s audio track, containing narration, dialog and non-speech information such as speaker-identification cues.
 Transcripts can be static or interactive documents.
-Interactive transcripts can be synchronized to the media: words are highlighted automatically as they are spoken, or users can select words to move to that spot in the video.
+Interactive transcripts can be synchronized with the media: words are highlighted automatically as they are spoken, or users can select words to move to that spot in the video.
 Transcripts are crucial for users who are deaf-blind, or for any user who relies on braille.
 -   [**Audio descriptions**](production-audio-description.html) are an extra track of narration (audio or text) that conveys